-All workshops target NAA Core Knowledge and Competencies Content Areas 1-6, Levels 1 and 2.
+All workshops target NAA Core Knowledge and Competencies Content Areas 1-6, Levels 1 - 3.

 Social Emotional and Mindful Learning in Afterschool

 How much time do you spend helping young people understand their emotions, recognizing a friend’s perspective, resolving conflict in a positive way, and helping them make safe choices?
 Discover the why and how of bringing social emotional learning (SEL) to your program.
 Create peace paths, cool down areas, and embrace group meeting times to give kids a better chance of understanding themselves and building relationships with others.